arpit-KSi/Path-Traversal-Using-Graph/README.md

 ## 🖥️ Output

-Generates an **HTML travel plan**, listing the recommended route with distances, travel time, and costs.
+Provide an **ouput.html**, file and you will get all the listing the with your desired conditions.

 ## 📜 License